 Median blur

 It is doing exactly the operation represented by a median.
-It takes array over some value.
-Sort the array from the lower to higher element.
+It takes an array over some value.
+Sort the array from the lower to the higher element.
 Replace the value of the element which is in the middle of the sorted array.

 OpenCV median blur